voxelbusters/essential-kit-docs/tutorials/v3/migrations/gley/easy-iap/faq.md

 The canonical samples live in `tutorials/v3/features/billing-services/usage.md` (see the *Server-Side Receipt Verification* section).
 The migration guide links back to those snippets so you stay aligned with the main documentation.

 ### Who can I talk to if I get stuck?
 Join the Essential Kit community on [Discord](https://discord.gg/Rw5SAec4Md).
-You can also review the product overview at [Essential Kit](https://www.voxelbusters.com/products/essential-kit) and [Email us](mailto:support@voxelbusters.com) for direct help.
+You can also review the product overview at [Essential Kit](https://www.voxelbusters.com/products/essential-kit).

 ### Is there a checklist I can follow?
 Yes.
 Work through the checklist that closes [migration-guide.md](migration-guide.md).
 It covers settings, code updates, testing, and cleanup.